NEST: Nested Event Stream Transformer for Sequences of Multisets

-In this paper, we focus on modeling this data structure, which we term a \textbf{seq}uence of event multi\textbf{set}s (\texttt{SeqSet}): formally, $\mathcal{H}_m = \{(\mathcal{X}_i, t_i)\}_{i=1}^{m}$, where $\mathcal{X}_i$ is a multiset of events occurring at time $t_i$.

-Most FMs for event-stream data adopt the standard Transformer architecture due to its strong scalability and parallelization properties~\citep{li2020behrt, rasmy2021med, li2023btbr, wornow2023ehrshot, odgaard2024core, renc2024ethos}.
-However, this architecture does not naturally align with the structural characteristics of event streams that have hierarchical structure, as it does not explicitly or efficiently model their hierarchical ordering: multisets are temporally ordered at the sequence level, while tokens within each multiset are permutation-invariant.

-First, GPT-style causal modeling~\citep{radford2018improving} has achieved strong results in event-stream data modeling \citep{mcdermott2023event, wornow2023ehrshot, renc2024ethos}.
-However, the autoregressive formulation forces the model to learn a specific token order, despite certain token groups being locally permutation-invariant.
-Secondly, BERT-style full self-attention~\citep{devlin2019bert} can preserve the temporal hierarchy, combining local permutation invariance within multisets with global sequential ordering across sets when time and set-level ordering are properly encoded, but it does so at substantial computational cost.
-This inefficiency severely constrains the effective context length, limiting the practical applicability to long event streams.
-Crucially, in these approaches representation learning is mainly driven by token-level optimization objectives such as masked language modeling (MLM) and next token prediction (NTP), and set-level representations are only inferred through pooling after the pretraining process.
-Prior work in textual domains has shown that heuristic post-training pooling of Transformer contextualized embeddings leads to inferior downstream performance~\citep{reimers2019sentence, gao2021simcse}.

-Therefore, we postulate that aligning the FM architecture and pretraining paradigm with the intrinsic inductive biases of the \texttt{SeqSet} data structure enhances both computational efficiency and representation learning.
+Within each encounter, events can be time-ordered when fine-grained temporal resolution is available (e.g., ICU settings) or treated as unordered otherwise (e.g., long-term routine clinical visits).
+The same structure recurs beyond clinical data: a customer's purchase history is a sequence of orders, each an unordered basket of products.
+We term this data structure a \textbf{seq}uence of event multi\textbf{set}s (\texttt{SeqSet}).
+Modeling \texttt{SeqSet} structure explicitly enables both efficient computation through structured sparsity and direct learning of set-level representations without post-hoc pooling.